Royal-lobster/Respace-Raycast/README.md

 - 📦 **Workspace Bundles**: Group apps, folders, files, URLs, and terminal commands together
 - 🚀 **One-Click Launch**: Open entire workspaces instantly
+- ⚡ **Quick Open**: CLI-style launcher for instant access to workspace items
 - ⏱️ **Launch Delays**: Configure delays between opening items
 - 🔍 **Quick Search**: Find workspaces quickly with Raycast's search
 - ✏️ **Full CRUD**: Create, edit, and delete workspaces easily
 - 💾 **Local Storage**: Data stored in `~/.config/respace-raycast/`
 - 🎨 **Beautiful UI**: Native Raycast UI with icons and error handling
+- 🔗 **Deeplinks**: Share direct links to your workspaces

 ## Commands

 ### Open Workspace

 List and launch your workspaces.
 Simply search for a workspace and press Enter to open all its items.

+### Quick Open

+CLI-style quick launcher for instant access to any item across all your workspaces.
+Type to search and press Enter to open individual items without launching the entire workspace.

 ### Manage Workspaces

 Create, edit, and delete workspaces with a full management interface.

 ## Installation